Cyperus grayi

 Cyperus grayi, commonly known as Gray's flatsedge, is a species of sedge that is native to south eastern parts of the United States.

 Description

 Gray's flatsedge is a perennial herb.
 It grows typically in dry, sandy soil in coastal plains.

+Taxonomy

+Cyperus grayi was named and described by the American botanist John Torrey in 1836.
+Torrey referred to this species as Gray's galingale.
+As of February 2026, the botanical name Cyperus grayi Torr. is widely accepted.